alex-mac/ng-todo/README.md

 # Angular Todo

-Angular Todo is a basic to-do application utilizing Angular 1.6.1 along with Angular Material.
+Angular Todo is a basic to-do application utilizing Angular 1.5.1 along with Angular Material.
+The application supports creating multiple distinct lits and adding items to them.
+I used [Colin's Angular Material Todo Demo on CodePen](http://codepen.io/cln/pen/Jdamzj) as a design guide for creating the application.

 ## Contributing